News Archive

 The U.S. Department of Defense has awarded up to $11.9 million to Oregon State University to invent new drug delivery technologies for protecting members of the military from a range of health threats in combat areas.Jan.
 14, 2025

-For many low-income single moms, government aid serves as their paid family leave, study shows
+For many low-income moms, government aid serves as their paid family leave, study shows

-The majority of low-income single mothers in Oregon who rely on federal cash assistance around the time of childbirth are in the program for less than a year, suggesting they’re using it as a form of paid family leave, Oregon State University research shows.Jan.
+The majority of low-income mothers in Oregon who rely on federal cash assistance around the time of childbirth are in the program for less than a year, suggesting they’re using it as a form of paid family leave, Oregon State University research shows.Jan.
 10, 2025

 New Oregon climate assessment documents continued warming and signs of adaptation